How to Proceed

 - Find a supervisor.
 You have met some professors in lectures and seminars.
 You can also look at the list of neuroscience researchers in various departments at McGill.

 - Send emails to or speak with professors whose research appeals to you.
 You should mention that you are a student in the neuroscience major program and that you are interested in pursuing an independent research project as a course in the professor's lab.
 Do this well ahead of time.
 If the professor doesn't know about the neuroscience research courses, you can refer him/her to the online course description and to the Coordinator for information.If you are having trouble finding a supervisor for a project, contact the course coordinator who may be able to point you to professors working in your field of interest.

 - If the professor is willing to accept independent research students and has space in the lab, a meeting should be set up at which potential research projects are discussed.
 Usually, the professor will suggest possible topics, but if you have a specific idea for a project, feel free to voice it.

-- If agreement is reached, submit a Research Project Registration Form - NSCI 410 & 420 Registration Form [.pdf] - and have your proposed research project approved by the Course Coordinator.
-Once the form has been completed by both the student and the prospective supervisor, it must be submitted to the course coordinator, Prof. Dent for approval.
-Preferrably, the completed form will be scanned and submitted by email to joseph [dot] dent [at] mcgill [dot] ca. If the student cannot scan the form, it can be delivered in person to Stewart Biology Building, Room N4/7A.
+- If agreement is reached, submit a Research Project Registration Form and have your proposed research project approved by the Course Coordinator.
+The completed form must be signed by your supervisor and given to Ryan Bouma.
+Instructions can be found on the form.
 Once the project has been approved, a permit will be issued allowing you to register through Minerva.